-We do however encourage those families who are in receipt of universal tax credits.....to complete the free school meal form included in your welcome pack.
+We do however encourage those families who are in receipt of benefits to apply for free school meals via the office.
 If you qualify, this generates a Pupil Premium payment to the school which is used towards enhancing your child's learning and experiences in school.